Kitware/dive/docs/Pipeline-Documentation.md

 | [object_classifier_netharn_resnet](https://github.com/VIAME/VIAME/blob/master/configs/pipelines/train_object_classifier_netharn_resnet.viame_csv.conf) | both | |
 | yolo | desktop only | can train, but resulting model **is not runnable with desktop** yet |

-## Custom Pipelines
+## Pipeline Import and Export

 Pipelines created outside of VIAME Web can be upload and shared with other users.
-See [Custom Pipeline Upload](Pipeline-Upload.md) for details.
+See [Pipeline Import and Export](Pipeline-Import-Export.md) for details.